USCCANA/netdiffuseR/README.md

 -   Double check all functions using adjacency matrix values.
 -   Remove dimnames from matrices and vectors.
 It is more efficient to use the ones stored in meta instead.
 -   Implement the Bass model
+-   Include function to import survey data (as shown on the vignettes)